Funding Your Tuition

 For more details, and to purchase a railcard, visit the 16-17 Saver website.

-If you are 16-25 and travelling from outside London, you should consider buying a 16-25 Railcard.
-It will get you 1/3 off Standard Anytime, Off-Peak, Standard Advanced and First-Class Advanced fares.
+If you are 16-30 and travelling from outside London, you should consider buying either a 16-25 Railcard or a 25-30 Railcard.
+These will get you 1/3 off Standard Anytime, Off-Peak, Standard Advanced and First-Class Advanced fares.

-For more information, and to purchase a railcard, visit the 16-25 Railcard website.
+For more information, and to purchase a railcard, visit the 16-25 Railcard website, the 25-30 Railcard website or the Trainline website.

 You can also visit Turn2us for more information on welfare benefits and charitable grants.